The lowdown on IUDs: Loop Contraceptives

 Most pregnancies that occur with IUD use happen because the IUD is expelled from the uterus unnoticed.
 IUDs are most likely to come out in the first few months of IUD use, after being inserted just after childbirth, or in women who have not had children.

 6. What are the advantages of using the IUD?
+And what are the loop contraceptives side effects?

 The advantages of IUD usage include cost-effectiveness over time, ease of use, lower risk of ectopic pregnancy, and no interruption of foreplay or intercourse.